Our Fantasy Football Projections will be viewable by both position and team.

 Bijan Robinson: Robinson is the most talented back to enter the league in several draft cycles, and he landed in a spot where he has a chance to perform as a top-five fantasy back.
 Robinson profiles as a three-down back with outstanding size, speed, vision and contact balance and his 183 missed tackles forced over the past two seasons were 56 more than the next closest back, per PFF.
-Only the Bears (56.19%) ran the ball on a higher percentage of plays than the Falcons (55.29%) in 2022, but Robinson is also outstanding as a receiver as well.
+While Robinson is an outstanding receiver as well, only the Bears (56.19%) ran the ball on a higher percentage of plays than the Falcons (55.29%) in 2022.

 Drake London: Atlanta was/is a low-volume passing attack, but London led the Falcons in targets (117, 29.25%), receptions (72), yards (866) and touchdowns (four) as a rookie.
 Among wide receivers with 35-plus targets in 2022, London ranked 14th in yards per route run (2.07), per PFF.
 When Kyle Pitts (knee) was sidelined down the stretch, London was at his best.
 He finished with 31/428 on 48 targets over the final five games of the year.